mhaugrud/msumcspy/_sources/Lists/Listsandforloops2.rst

 In this example, each time through the loop, the variable ``position`` is used as an index into the list, printing the ``position``-eth element.
 Note that we used ``len`` as the upper bound on the range so that we can iterate correctly no matter how many items are in the list.

 .. note::
    This technique should only be used when necessary.
-Whenever possible, the iterate by item technique (chp09_3a) should be used.
+Whenever possible, the iterate by item technique (activecode lik) should be used.

 Since lists are mutable, it is often desirable to traverse a list, modifying each of its elements as you go.
 The following code squares all the numbers from ``1`` to ``5`` using iteration by position.

-.. activecode:: chp09_for4
+.. activecode:: lis

     numbers = [1, 2, 3, 4, 5]
     print(numbers)